emf-creaf/MedfateCourse/README.md

 ## Course sessions

-Code for course sessions is in `*.qmd` files.
-Printed `*.pdf` files can also be found in PDF directory.
+Code for course sessions is in `sessions/*.qmd` files.
+Printed `sessions/pdf/*.pdf` files can also be found.

 1. Introduction
     - Introduction to process-based forest modelling (theory)